-The Fast Read Quad I/O instruction is also supported in QPI mode, as shown in Figure 26c & 26d.
+The Fast Read Quad I/O instruction is also supported in QPI mode, as shown in Figure 26c.
 When QPI mode is enabled, the number of dummy clocks is configured by the "Set Read Parameters (C0h)" instruction to accommodate a wide range of applications with different needs for either maximum Fast Read frequency or minimum data access latency.
-Depending on the Read Parameter Bits P[6:4] setting, the number of dummy clocks can be configured as either 2, 4, 6, 8, 10, 12, 14, or 16.
+Depending on the Read Parameter Bits P[5:4] setting, the number of dummy clocks can be configured as either 4, 6 or 8.
 The default number of dummy clocks upon power up or after a Reset instruction is 2.
-In QPI mode, the "Ready Command Bypass Mode" bits M7-0 are also considered as dummy clocks.
-In the default setting (2 dummy clocks), the data output will follow the Ready Command Bypass Mode bits immediately.

 "Wrap Around" feature is not available in QPI mode for Fast Read Quad I/O instruction.
-To perform a read operation with fixed data length wrap around in QPI mode, a dedicated "Burst Read with Wrap (0Ch)" instruction must be used.
-Please refer to Section 8.2.27 for details.
+To perform a read operation with fixed data length wrap around in QPI mode, a dedicated "Burst Read with Wrap" (0Ch) instruction must be used.
+Please refer to 8.2.50 for details.